-Applications and transcripts are submitted to Graduate Admissions, School of Nursing, Indiana University Medical Center, 1232 West Michigan Street, Indianapolis, Indiana 46202.
+Applications and transcripts are submitted to the Coordinator, Graduate Programs, School of Nursing, Bloomington Office.
 Fees are paid directly to the University as directed on the form.

-International students apply first to the Office of Records and Admissions, Bryan Hall, Indiana University, Bloomington, Indiana 47401 for admission to the University.
+Foreign students apply first to the Office of Records and Admissions for admission to the University.

-When to Apply.
+When to Study.
 Early admission is essential.
 Credentials can rarely be processed after April 15 for the summer session, July 15 for the fall semester, and December 15 for the spring semester.
 From two to three months are ordinarily required for collecting and evaluating records, and date of admission may determine eligibility for enrollment within departmental quotas.